 Calculation Grid brings Excel-like functionality into Displayr.
-It is designed to work like standard built-in drag-and-drop tables, which allow you to auto-size with its contents, apply table styles, be referenced in R with square brackets, etc. However, unlike built-in tables, individual cells can be edited directly and you can even use copy and paste to populate them.
+It is designed to work like standard built-in drag-and-drop tables, which allow you to auto-size with its contents, apply table styles, have individual cells referenced in R, etc. However, unlike built-in tables, individual cells can be edited directly and you can even use copy and paste to populate them.
 Things you would normally do with table rules, like adding and removing rows and columns, can be done with a click.

 Typically calculation grids are used to: